gkalpak/simple-torch/README.md

 Things I want to (but won't necessarily) do:

 - Refine functionality:
+  - Show loading spinner in `ExternalSvgCe`.
+  - Show loading spinner in `TorchCe`.
+  - Use torch SVG in `TorchCe`.
   - Try to stop tracks/stream.
 - Add unit tests.
 - Add e2e tests.